How Much Should You Charge for Support?

 Net vs. List

-Pricing may be based on the percent of a products’ list price or the net price after discounts.
+Pricing may be based on a percentage of either a product’s list price or its net price after discounts.

-Some support programs consists of a fee tied to the percent of product list or net price plus add-ons.
-Add-ons are often associated with optional entitlements such as named support resources such as designated support engineers and/or account managers.
+Some Support programs consists of a fee tied to a percentage of either product list or net price plus add-ons.
+Add-ons are often associated with optional entitlements such as named support resources (i.e., designated support engineers and/or account managers).